Niko Tsakiris

-Career
+Club career

-Youth
+Youth career

 Tsakiris started playing academy soccer with De Anza Force.
 In 2015, at the age of 10, he moved to Florida to play with IMG Academy.
 A couple years later in 2017 he returned to the Bay Area and began play with the San Jose Earthquakes academy for four years, until receiving his first professional contract with San Jose at the beginning of 2022.

-Professional
+Professional career

 On January 13, 2022, Tsakiris signed as a Homegrown Player for Major League Soccer side San Jose Earthquakes.
 He was the tenth homegrown signed by the Quakes in their history and the fifth youngest player they had ever signed.

 Tsakiris made his professional debut with San Jose on March 12, 2022, in an MLS match away to Philadelphia Union.
 Tsakiris became the third youngest player to appear in MLS for San Jose.
 Tsakiris made his professional start in San Jose's matchup against Bay Cities FC in the third round of the 2022 U.S. Open Cup.
 Tsakiris also scored his first professional goal in the 83rd minute of the match.

-International
+International career

 On March 3, 2020, Tsakiris was called up to a training camp for the United States national under-15 team.
 On April 20, 2022, Tsakiris was called up to a training camp for the United States national under-20 team.
 He was the second youngest player called for the camp.